Guru Nanak Jayanti - Sikh Festivals (2017)

-Since all the words have been uttered by the Gurus and the saints they are called Gurbani and therefore Guru Granth Sahib is Gurbani.
+Since all the words have been spoken by the Gurus and the saints they are called Gurbani and therefore Guru Granth Sahib is Gurbani.

 Guru Granth Sahib is the spiritual authority of the Sikhs.
 The text of Guru Granth Sahib is in the form of poetry that is set in ragas or classical form of music.

 All hymns have the word Nanak in them, no matter which Guru uttered it pointing to the fact that the Divine light of the first Guru was passed on to his successor, till the last Guru.

 Every morning Hukamnama is taken.
 This means reading a random verse on opening the Guru Granth Sahib in the morning and the message as contained in the verse is taken as an Hukam (Order) from the Guru and is to be followed for the day.